0-haha/example_mongo/Readme.md

     Then, `go mod download` will be able to pull the private repo if ssh-key is correctly configured.

+- Setup the environment `GOPRIVATE=github.com/secure-for-ai` in IDE such as goland so that we can pull our private package directly instead of pulling through the proxy, which is the default pulling.

 - Start docker compose
     ```bash
     docker-compose up